 Reasons your organisation should be a member

 Member Organisations are active participants in FENS.
-Organisations propose and elect candidates to the FENS board, host the FENS Conference to profile and champion the scientific achievements, promote the activities of their Society.
+Organisations propose and elect candidates to the FENS board, host FENS Conferences to profile and champion their scientific achievements and promote the activities of their Society.

 Minimum Requirements for Membership